Ziao/phaser3-interim-containers/readme.md

 - Example code could use some work
 - Support more properties
-- Find a clean way to support changing values on Sprites directly, without breaking or littering everything
+- Find a clean way to support changing values on Sprites directly, without breaking or littering everything (consider defineProperty on them, as long as I'm good about cleaning them later)
-- Confirm that Tweens work, and make them work if they don't
+- Confirm that Tweens work -> Done.
+They work fine!

 ## Contributing